 Pairing: Milk stout and double chocolate cake

 Match strength with strength.
-Craft beer and food pairings are most successful when the intensity of the beer matches that of the dish.
+When pairing beer and food it’s most important that the intensity of the beer matches that of the dish.
 You don’t want the craft beer to outweigh the food and vice versa.

 Sensations cause rests or palate resets